JohnnyMorganz/luau-lsp/README.md

 The langauge server should be immediately usable for general Luau code after installation.
 String require support is provided for relative module paths, using `require("../module")`.

+Type definitions can be provided by configuring `luau-lsp.types.definitionFiles`.

 If there are specific features you require in the language server for your use case, feel free to open an issue.

 ### For Rojo Users

 Rojo instance tree and requiring support is provided by default, and the language server should be able to directly emulate Studio.
-The extension will automatically populate the latest API types and documentation.
+The extension will automatically populate the latest API types and documentation (which can be disabled by configuring `luau-lsp.types.roblox`).

 To resolve your instance tree and provide module resolution, the language server uses Rojo sourcemaps.
 The language server will automatically create a `sourcemap.json` in your workspace root on startup and whenever files are added/created/renamed.